-4. Please refer to the Important Notice (available from the Download Center on the Haivision Support Portal) for the default login credentials.
+4. Please refer to the Important Notice (postcard included in the box or available from the Download Center on the Haivision Support Portal) for the default login credentials.

+A License Required modal appears.
 See Licensing Your Server to obtain a license.